Huawei/eSDK_K8S_Plugin/design-proposals/helm-deployment/helmDeploymentRequirements.md

 - Keep username and password secure

 ##### Other Non Functional Requirements (Scalability, HA etc…)
-- Image size should be be large.
+- Image size should not be large.
 - Multi-architecture support
 - Ensure deployment of single esdk instance in a Kubernetes cluster